MPAX: Mathematical Programming in JAX: Experiments

+Traditional solvers focus on finding an optimum of a mathematical program, whereas differentiable optimization focuses on computing the derivatives of the optimal solution to a mathematical program with respect to the parameters defining the program's objective and constraints.
+Differentiable optimization integrates optimization layers within machine learning models by enabling the computation of gradients through the solver~\cite{amos2017optnet,amos2018differentiable}.
+This capability is critical for end-to-end learning tasks where decisions made by the math programming problem depend on model predictions.

+In this section, we present experiments evaluating the differentiable optimization capability of MPAX on an end-to-end Warcraft shortest path problem~\cite{poganvcic2020differentiation}.

-We use the dataset introduced by \cite{poganvcic2020differentiation} for the Warcraft shortest path problem.
+\textbf{Problem instance.} We use the dataset introduced by \cite{poganvcic2020differentiation} for the Warcraft shortest path problem.
 An example of the Warcraft terrain map, vertex cost and shortest path in the dataset is provided in Figure \ref{fig:warcraft example}.
 In this task, the objective is to determine the shortest path between the top left and bottom right vertices on a Warcraft terrain map represented as a $k \times k$ 2D grid.
 The traversal cost of each vertex is unknown and dependent on the terrain type in the map image.
 The dataset includes Warcraft terrain maps of four different sizes, where $k \in \{12,18,24,30\}$.
 For each size, the training set contains 10,000 RGB images and the test set includes 1,000 RGB images.

 In line with \cite{poganvcic2020differentiation}, we use the first five layers of ResNet \cite{he2016deep}, followed by a max-pooling operation, to extract the latent costs for the vertices.
-The LP formulation of the 2D grid shortest path problem is formulated as Eq.\eqref{eq:warcraft shortest path LP}.
+The LP formulation of the 2D grid shortest path problem is as follows.

+where $V$ is the set of nodes, $s$ is the source node, $t$ is the sink node, $E$ is the set of edges, $c_{i,j}$ is the cost associated with travelling along edge $(i,j)$, and $x$ is the flow along edge $(i,j)$.
 It is worth noting that the constraint matrix in this problem is very sparse.
 Therefore, we use the sparse matrix format when using MPAX.
-The model is trained over 10 epochs to minimize the SPO+ loss using the Adam optimizer with a learning rate of $10^{-4}$ and batch size of 70.

-where $V$ is the set of nodes, $s$ is the source node, $t$ is the sink node, $E$ is the set of edges, $c_{i,j}$ is the cost associated with travelling along edge $(i,j)$, and $x$ is the flow along edge $(i,j)$.

-The loss and normalized regret are presented in Figure \ref{fig: warcraft loss and regret}.
-The raPDHG and $\mathrm{r^2}$HPDHG algorithms in MPAX achieve performance comparable to Gurobi's default and barrier methods when the optimality tolerance ($\epsilon$) ranges from $10^{-3}$ to $10^{-6}$.
-Specifically, both the loss and normalized regret curves of $\mathrm{r^2}$HPDHG closely align with those of Gurobi across this range.
-However, when $\epsilon=10^{-2}$, the normalized regret after 10 epochs is slightly higher than that of the other methods.
-This indicates that setting tolerance $\epsilon = 10^{-3}$ is sufficient in training quality and provides a good balance between accuracy and efficiency for this problem.